Honzin/ccs/README.md

-# ccs - Under construction
+# ccs - under construction
 Crypto Currencies Stocks

 Crypto currencies stocks (ccs) is Python package for communication with stocks which is traiding with crypto currencies.
 This library has two levels: